1.2 National youth law

-Youth work takes place out of school and during particular leisure activities and is based on the processes of non-formal and informal learning and voluntary participation.
+Youth work mainly takes place out of school and is based on processes of non-formal and informal learning and on voluntary participation.

 By providing appropriate opportunities, youth work promotes the individual, social and cultural development of young people, while taking their interests and needs into account.

-The main goals of the Youth Council are strengthening political awareness of young people and supporting young people and their organisations.
+The main goals of the Council of the German-speaking Youth are strengthening political awareness of young people and supporting young people and their organisations.
 Its primary task is the representation of the interests of the German-speaking youth.
-In this regard the Youth Council is quite active in providing expertise and advice on laws concerning young people and it was also involved in the development of the youth policy in the German-speaking Community.
+In this regard the Council of the German-speaking Youth is quite active in providing expertise and advice on laws concerning young people and it was also involved in the development of the youth policy in the German-speaking Community.

 - The introduction of a new youth report on the living situation of young people in the German-speaking Community;

-- Readjustment of the overall agenda and timeline of the Youth Strategy Plan.
+- Readjustment of the overall agenda and timeline of the Strategic Plan on Youth.

-As for the 2011 decree, the Youth Council has been consulted before the 2015 decree was amended.
+As was the case with the 2011 decree, the Council of the German-speaking Youth has been consulted before the 2015 decree was amended.

 The 2011 decree is being evaluated since 2017.

-The new youth report will be carried out every five years and will be conducted by a scientific institute.
-The first one was published in late 2018, so that its results may contribute to defining the main topics of the following strategic plan.
-The newly defined timeline should allow more time for the evaluation of the strategic plan.
+The youth report will be carried out every five years and will be conducted by a scientific institute.
+The first one was published in late 2018, so that its results may contribute to defining the main topics of the following Strategic Plan on Youth.
+The newly defined timeline should allow more time for the evaluation of the Strategic Plan on Youth.